4d/docs/docs/FormEditor/createStylesheet.md

 ## Overview

-A style sheet groups together a combination of attributes for form objects —  from text attributes to focusable attributes to nearly any available object attribute.
+A style sheet groups together a combination of attributes for form objects —  from text attributes to nearly any available object attribute.

 In addition to harmonizing an application's interface, style sheets provide three major advantages: